dbaontap/snowsql_docker/README.md

 # Installation
 Docker will automatically install the newly built image into the cache.

+# snowSQL config
+Modify config file with any connection information or setup

 # Tips and Tricks

 ## Launching The Image
-Use `./test.sh` to exercise the image.
+Use `docker run --rm -it --name=snowsql snowsql bash` to launch the image.

 # Troubleshooting